 On school breaks, he took the opportunity to fulfill a childhood dream and travel through Europe.
 “After seeing Moscow, Leningrad, Paris, London, Edinburgh, Berlin, Rome—and all those great cities—I thought, ‘Oh my God.
 All of our people back in America really do not have a good vision of what the world is really like.’”

-During Jackson's four-year family practice residency (at Mercy Hospital in Toledo, Ohio), one of the places he was posted was in nearby Fremont.
-It was a small neighborhood clinic called Community Health Services.
+During Jackson’s four-year family practice residency at Mercy Hospital in Toledo, Ohio, one of the places he was posted was in nearby Fremont at a small neighborhood clinic called Community Health Services.
 Fremont is a diverse community, including many African Americans and—in season—migrant farm workers.
-Community Health Services provided primary health care to residents of three rural counties, and was also the only federally funded health provider for Ohio's migrant farm workers.
+Community Health Services provided primary health care to residents of three rural counties, and was also the only federally funded health provider for Ohio’s migrant farm workers.

 The moment Jackson walked through the doors, he knew he’d found his proper place in the world.
 As he puts it, “working at a community health center, working in this community, was the coming together of a lot of who I was as a person.”

 Unlike the migrants he’d known in the Southeast, these were almost all Spanish-speaking.
 Luckily, having ignored his high school teacher’s advice, Jackson was fairly fluent in Spanish.
 “Years later,” he says with a smile, “she told me I was one of the best Spanish students she ever had.”